kronosgreen/MATLAB-AV-Verification/README.md

 # MATLAB-AV-Verification

-This project serves as a **Scenario Generation Verification Framework** for the verification of autonomous vehicles (AV), specifically the decision making portion as presented in [1], and is also a part of the Advanced Mobility Institute at Florida Polytechnic's **FLPolyVF** or Florida Poly Verification Framework, which seeks to fully verify autonomous vehicles as demonstrating Level 5 autonomous driving as defined by the SAE [3].
-As the field of AV verification expands, it is continuingly seen to be more and more of an almost impossible task, especially without simulation due to its complex nature, and this is where the **FLPolyVF** comes in [2].
+This project serves as a **Scenario Generation Verification Framework** for the verification of autonomous vehicles (AV), specifically the decision making portion as presented in [the abstract here][1], and is also a part of the Advanced Mobility Institute at Florida Polytechnic's **FLPolyVF** or Florida Poly Verification Framework, which seeks to fully verify autonomous vehicles as demonstrating Level 5 autonomous driving as defined by the SAE through a [model of computation][3].
+As the field of AV verification expands, it is continuingly seen to be more and more of an almost [impossible task][2], especially without simulation due to its complex nature, and this is where the **FLPolyVF** comes in.
 It seeks to provide a solution to this problem by creating a robust framework for AV verification that draws inspiration from chip verification, which is an industry that has been verifying complex systems for much longer.

 ## Getting Started